clusterio/clusterio/README.md

 Master = master.js

-Slave = client.js + factorio server
+Server host (Slave) = client.js + factorio server

-Client = The people connecting to the server
+Game Client = The people connecting to the server

-All Slaves AND Clients need to be running the clusterio mod located at [github](https://github.com/Danielv123/factorioClusterioMod) Install it by dropping it into the mods folder.
+All Server Hosts (Slaves) AND Game Clients need to be running the clusterio mod located at [github](https://github.com/Danielv123/factorioClusterioMod) Install it by dropping it into the mods folder.

 There are no requirements for other mods, they can be ran in any configuration allowed by the base game.